IVG Immobilien: Activities

-The core business of IVG Immobilien AG is acquisition and management of commercial properties in Germany.
+The core business of IVG Immobilien AG is the acquisition and management of commercial properties in Germany.
 It holds a private portfolio worth around €3.5 billion and is the largest holder of income-producing office properties in Germany.

 Investments

 Storage caverns

-The investment company IVG Caverns GmbH focuses on the construction of caverns for storage of crude oil and natural gas, as well as their operation and leasing.
+The investment company IVG Caverns GmbH focuses on the construction of caverns for the storage of crude oil and natural gas, as well as their operation and leasing.
 Cavern lessees are companies in the energy sector and state oil storage organizations.

 Institutional funds

-The investment company IVG Institutional Funds GmbH is a provider and manager of structured real estate products for institutional investors with assets under management of around €11 billion as integrated investment platform with a Europe-wide network of branches, the company offers services within the structuring and Management of real estate investment products.
-IVG Institutional Funds focuses primarily on commercial properties in the office, retail and logistics sector in Europe.
+The investment company IVG Institutional Funds GmbH is a provider and manager of structured real estate products for institutional investors with assets under management of around €11 billion as an integrated investment platform with a Europe-wide network of branches, the company offers services within the structuring and Management of real estate investment products.
+IVG Institutional Funds focuses primarily on commercial properties in the office, retail and logistics sectors in Europe.

 Brownfield sites

 As the successor of the former mining business, IVG also owns several brownfield sites.
-By agreement with the state of Lower Saxony, in April 2014, IVG is obliged to restore or removed such contamination.
+By agreement with the state of Lower Saxony, in April 2014, IVG is obliged to restore or remove such contamination.
 For this purpose, IVG will provide €2 million annually over the next 15 years for testing and remediation.